CentOS Stream 9 Build 20240724

 System specifications

-The CentOS 8 installation program automatically detects and installs your system’s hardware, so you should not have to supply any specific system information.
+The CentOS installation program automatically detects and installs your systemโ€™s hardware, so you should not have to supply any specific system information.
 However, for certain CentOS installation scenarios, it is recommended that you record system specifications for future reference.

 These scenarios include:

-Installing CentOS 8 with a personalized partition layout
+Installing CentOS with a customized partition layout

 If multiple operating systems are installed, the CentOS installation program attempts to automatically detect them, and to configure a boot loader to boot them.
 You can manually configure additional operating systems if they are not detected automatically.
 See Configuring boot loader in Configuring software options for more information.